KD9YQK/ham-microblog/README.md

 # ham-microblog
-An attempt at implementing a micro-blog into js8call and APRS via API
+An attempt at implementing a micro-blog into JS8Call and APRS

 ## Current State
-THIS PROJECT IS A WIP AND NOT FULLY DEVELOPED!
+The project is in a functional state and is currently in testing.

 ### Working
-1) Web frontend powered by Flask
+1) Web GUI powered by Quart
-2) js8call 'Modem'
+2) JS88Call 'Modem'
 3) APRS 'Modem' via KISS TCP/IP
 4) TCP/IP 'Modem'
 5) TCP/IP Server